Can burnt toast and roasted potatoes cause cancer?

 Mottram's team first identified how acrylamide was made in food when the links to cancer first emerged in 2002.

-"(The FSA) have given this advice before, but not quite so clearly defined," he said, highlighting the third point included -- to eat a balanced diet.
-The US Food and Drug Administration have also provided advice for some years on how best to reduce acrylamide exposure in your diet.
+"(The FSA) have given this advice before, but not quite so clearly defined," he said, highlighting the third point included: to eat a balanced diet.
+The US Food and Drug Administration has also provided advice for some years on how best to reduce acrylamide exposure in your diet.

 Boiling the foods brings no risk, as acrylamide is not formed, said Mottram.

-"I still eat crisps and fries ... but what we want to do is prepare these foods so the risks are minimized," said Mottram.
+"I still eat crisps and fries ... but what we want to do is prepare these foods so the risks are minimized," Mottram said.
 "Color is a good guide.
 It's the only guide you have in your home."

 Nigel Halford, professor of plant genetics at Rothamsted Research in the UK, agrees.

-"They're not saying don't eat roast potatoes, or don't eat bread, but instead that people can do fairly simple things to reduce their exposure," Halford told CNN.
+"They're not saying don't eat roast potatoes or don't eat bread, but instead that people can do fairly simple things to reduce their exposure," Halford said.
 "It does make quite a difference."

 Halford is developing new forms of potatoes with reduced levels of sugars and asparagine to limit their ability to produce acrylamide.
 "We're looking at ways to reduce the precursors," he said.

 But rather than relying on these changes, Halford recommends following the FSA advice.
-"Consumers get weary of this advice and you've seen the kick-back today," he said.
+"Consumers get weary of this advice, and you've seen the kick-back today," he said.
 "But they're just saying to cook to a lighter color."

-Cancer Research UK commented that while recognizing the risk associated with over-browning these foods, people should remember other lifestyle-related factors have a bigger impact on cancer risk.
+Cancer Research UK commented that while recognizing the risk associated with over-browning these foods, people should remember that other lifestyle-related factors have a bigger impact on cancer risk.

 "To be on the safe side, people can reduce their exposure by following a normal healthy, balanced diet -- which includes eating fewer high-calorie foods like crisps, chips and biscuits, which are the major sources of acrylamide," said Emma Shields, Cancer Research UK's health information officer.

-"It's also important to remember that there are many well established risk factors like smoking, obesity and alcohol which all have a big impact on the number of cancer cases in the UK."
+"It's also important to remember that there are many well-established risk factors like smoking, obesity and alcohol, which all have a big impact on the number of cancer cases in the UK."